Conservation of American bison: Contemporary approach

-The management of the Yellowstone National Park herd shifted away from husbandry practices during the latter half of the 20th century to restoring wild behaviors and allowing bison to move freely within the park.
 Preservation of the species' wild character is essential to bison conservation and is an important management strategy for conservation herds.
 This includes maintaining a mix of age and sex classes and allowing bison to interact naturally with the ecosystem.
 Conservation herds are in mostly small and isolated populations.
 Large herds on extensive landscapes where natural limiting factors are present with minimal human interaction are seen as the best method to achieve the full potential of bison.
+Natural selection occurs when bison are subject to natural pressures that affect their life histories such as predation, harsh environmental conditions, and competition for mates and food.
 The current strategy promotes having a minimum herd size of 1,000.
 Expansion of the understanding of bison ecology and management is ongoing.

 A widespread, collaborative effort has led to the establishment of bison herds that include attention to heritage genetics and minimal cattle introgression.
 Tribal, federal, state, and non-governmental organizations conservation herds are managed with a focus on protecting wild bison and preserving their genetic diversity.
-Breeding efforts and genetic testing are used to develop herds that are relatively free of any detectable genetic material that would have come from cross-breeding with cattle.
+Breeding efforts and genetic testing are used to develop herds that minimize genetic material that would have come from cross-breeding with cattle.
 Scientific studies show that most bison conservation herds possess some small amounts of cattle genes.
 While mitochondrial DNA can potentially influence the cellular physiology of bison, a large majority of heritable traits seen are coded by chromosomal DNA---the structure containing most of the DNA in an organism.
 The presence of both mitochondrial DNA and minimal levels of chromosomal DNA may have insignificant influence on the reproductive processes and phenotypic expression of a bison herd.
 Many of these herds with genetic diversity are considered valuable for the conservation of the species.
 Brucellosis was first identified in Yellowstone bison in 1917 having been identified in domestic cattle in the United States in 1910.
 Introduced by European cattle, it infected wild elk and bison.
 The potential spread of the disease is an impediment to the recovery efforts.
 Other impediments include the nomadic behavior of wild herds, and legal jurisdiction.